-• Texts linked to the theme of protest include: Songs of Innocence and of Experience by William Blake, Harvest by Jim Crace and A Doll’s House by Henrik Ibsen
+- Texts linked to the theme of protest, including Songs of Innocence and Experience by William Blake, Harvest by Jim Crace and A Doll’s House by Henrik Ibsen

-• Texts linked to the theme of tragedy include: Othello by William Shakespeare, Death of a Salesman by Arthur Miller and a selection of poetry
+- Texts linked to the themes of tragedy including Shakespeare’s Othello, Death of a Salesman by Arthur Miller and a selection of poetry

-• Texts for coursework include a further poetry text and a novel which you will choose from a selected list
+- Texts for coursework include a further poetry text and a novel, chosen from a list

-A minimum of a Grade 5 in English Literature and English Language.
+Grade 5 in GCSE English Literature and grade 5 in GCSE English Language.

-Students are also advised to study traditional written subjects alongside this e.g. A Level History.
+Students are strongly advised to study traditional written subjects alongside e.g. A Level History.